Sid-Githubbb/SidFirstRepo/README.md

 # SidFirstRepo
 Getting started with github
 <br>
-This is Siddharth Satpathy.This line is the 2nd commit
+This is Siddharth Satpathy.This line is the 2nd commit.
+Changing something locally without commiting to github.